 I remember the introduction of colour television in Australia.

-They had been showing things in colour since the early 1950s in the United States, but we had to wait and wait and then wait so more.
+They had been showing things in colour since the early 1950s in the United States, but we had to wait and wait and then wait some more.

 It wasn’t until March 1, 1975 that colour telly was finally and fully switched on here.

-Of course in order to watch it you needed a colour television and back then they didn’t come cheap, not at around $700.
+Of course in order to watch it you needed a colour television and back then they didn’t come cheap, not at around $700 in 70s money.

 I can’t recall exactly when we got ours, but I do remember watching things like the cricket and Countdown at the home of a school mate.